-Assessment of performances using a baseline CRF pre-processed by CasEN and the hybrided strategy system shows that our approach is competitive, but do not allow to draw definitive conall 77 251 196 26.0 81 Table 5: Impact of 'func' over SER and f-score clusions.
+Assessment of performances using a baseline CRF pre-processed by CasEN and the hybrided strategy system shows that our approach is competitive, but do not allow to draw definitive conclusions.
 We keep in mind that the evaluated CRF could be further improved.
 Other methods have been successfully experimented to couple more efficiently that kind of data-driven approach with a knowledge-based one (for instance Zidouni et al. (2010) reports 20.3% SER on Ester2 test corpus, but they leverage training corpus).